|

 Dualism - Wikipedia

-Dualism is a family of views proposing a fundamental division into two separate principles or kinds.
+Dualism is a family of views that propose a fundamental division into two separate principles or kinds.
 It typically emphasizes a sharp distinction between independent or antagonistic sides, but in a broader sense, it also includes theories in which the two sides are correlated or complementary.

 Is the Mind Separate From the Body?
 Dualism, Explained